 4. More conversions

 Users searching long tail keywords know what they want.
 This means they also tend to be further along in the buying process.

-They've already completed their general research, and they're ready (or close to ready) to contact an agent.
-As a result, visitors who arrive on your site as a result of a long tail search have a much higher conversion rate than those searching general keywords.
+They’ve already completed their general research, and they’re ready (or close to ready) to contact an agent.
+As a result, visitors who arrive at your site as a result of a long tail search have a much higher conversion rate than those searching general keywords.

 Considering that your website’s ultimate purpose is to generate clients for your business, targeting long tail keywords is essential.
 After all, no matter how high your traffic is, it doesn’t translate into revenue unless those visitors convert.